-As per Note 8(ii) to the financial report, at 31 December 2021 the Group has recorded a financial liability owing to Oceanic Capital Pty Ltd of \$3,515,000 and loan payable to Bishop Resources Limited of \$7,705,000.
-As per Note 8(iii) to the financial report, at 31 December 2021 the Group has recorded other loans totalling \$1,301,000.
-We have been unable to obtain sufficient appropriate audit evidence to support the balances owing at period end as recorded in Note 8(ii) and Note 8(iii).
+As per Note 7 to the financial report, at 31 December 2022 the Group has recorded a private equity loan facility payable of \$30,893,000.
+As disclosed in Note 7(ii), this is payable to Bishop Resources Limited and has accrued interest owing at 31 December 2022 of \$2,938,000, included in Note 6.
+We have been unable to obtain sufficient appropriate audit evidence to support the balances owing to Bishop at period end.
 Consequently, we were unable to determine whether an adjustment to this balance was necessary.